autogluon/autogluon/docs/tutorials/extend/script.md

 # Customize Training Script
 :label:`sec_customscript`

+In this tutorial, we are showing the example of doing HPO using AutoGluon on any customized python scripts.

 ## Start with A Fine-tuning Example

 Import the basic packages, such as numpy, mxnet and gluoncv.